 Continue health care coverage for yourself, spouse, or dependents if there is a loss of coverage under the plan as a result of a qualifying event.
 You or your dependents may have to pay for such coverage.
-Review this summary plan description an the documents governing the plan on the rules governing your COBRA continuation coverage rights.
+Review this summary plan description and the documents governing the Plan on the rules governing your COBRA continuation coverage rights.

-Prudent Actions by Plan Fiduciaries
+Prudent Actions by Fiduciaries

-In addition to creating rights for plan participants, ERISA imposes duties upon the people who are responsible for the operation of the employee benefit plan.
-The people who operate your plan, called "fiduciaries" of the Plan, have a duty to do so prudently and in the interest of you and other plan participants and beneficiaries.
-No one, Including your employer, your union, or any other person, may fire you or otherwise discriminate against you in any way to prevent you from obtaining a welfare benefit or for exercising your rights under ERISA.
+In addition to creating rights of Plan participants, ERISA imposes duties upon the people who are responsible for the operation of the employee benefit plan.
+The people who operate your Plan, called "fiduciaries" of the plan, have a duty to do so prudently and in the interest of you and other Plan participants and beneficiaries.
+No one, including your employer, your union, or any other person, may fire you or otherwise discriminate against you in any way to prevent you from obtaining a welfare benefit or for exercising your rights under ERISA.